oddgr8/config/README.md

   `git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm`
 - Install plugins mentioned in `.tmux.conf` automatically by pressing `Ctrl+A I` inside tmux.
 - Set Iterm2 font size to a divisor of screen height.
 This ensures there is no blank space under the status line. iTerm2 > Settings > Profiles > Text.

-## Nvim

-Required only as a prerequisite for LunarVim

-- Install [neovim](https://neovim.io/) either through package manager or through script:\
-  `brew install neovim #  OR` \
-  `bash install_nvim.sh`
-- We have a nvim config in this repo which is not used anymore.
-You can copy it into the nvim config folder and everything will be installed automatically, though it is not required anymore

 ## LunarVim

+- Go to [LunarVim](https://www.lunarvim.org).
+Check required [Neovim](https://neovim.io) version and install it.
 - Install [LunarVim](https://www.lunarvim.org).
 Don't worry if some dependency installation fails.
-It will still work. \
+It will still work.
-  `LV_BRANCH='release-1.3/neovim-0.9' bash <(curl -s https://raw.githubusercontent.com/LunarVim/LunarVim/release-1.3/neovim-0.9/utils/installer/install.sh)`
 - Copy the config file from this repo to your lvim config. \
   `cp lvim/config.lua ~/.config/lvim/config.lua`
 - Run `lvim`.
 It will automatically install and setup everything.